-Often the rules of intestacy can give rise to assets passing in a way that may not have been foreseen by the deceased and which may be at odds with family members’ expectations (see our article on the importance of writing a will here).
+Often the rules of intestacy can give rise to assets passing in a way that may not have been foreseen by the deceased and which may be at odds with family members’ expectations.

 Consider, for example, how the rules play out in the following circumstances.
 Edward dies intestate.
 His closest relative is his only brother, William, who dies two months later.
 Edward’s estate now forms part of William’s estate.
 In this situation William’s adult children may expect to inherit, being the closest degree of blood relative.
 However, if William left a will when he died, his estate must be distributed according to his wishes.
 He may well have left everything to charity, and his appointed executor will be responsible for ensuring that the terms of the will are correctly fulfilled.

 Further, if William also died intestate, but was survived by his wife Catherine, then she takes precedence over the children, even if she is a second wife and not their biological mother.
 It seems unlikely that Edward would have anticipated that the majority of his assets would pass to his sister-in-law Catherine rather than his nieces and nephews, who are blood relatives.
 However, once the spouse’s statutory legacy has been allocated, the children would still receive a portion each of half of the residue of the estate.

 Common law partners